keelback-code/wizard-name-generator/README.md

 *I want users to be able to use the site easily and intuitively*

-* Simple and clear flow to site, simple instructions on how to play the game, clear navigational links throughout site
+* Simple and clear flow to site, simple instructions on how to play the game, clear navigational links throughout site.

 *I want users to be able to easily generate and find names*